Appearance

 Processing Options Explained

-The options are organized into four categories: Point Cloud, Terrain (Raster), Vector, and Reports.
+The options are organized into collapsible categories: Point Cloud, Imagery, Terrain, five vector categories (Topography, Infrastructure, Hydrography, Vegetation, and Power Line), and Reports.
 You can enable or disable each option independently.

 AI classification is always included — it runs automatically every time you process.
 You do not need to enable it separately.
 This alone is a major time-saver: traditional desktop tools require you to configure classification parameters manually, which can take hours to get right.